-- 28. The EC further maintains that the subsequent determinations listed in its annex to its Article 21.5 panel request are measures taken to comply, and are thus within the scope of this proceeding.28 - The EC has asserted that these determinations are "closely connected" to the original 29. investigations and administrative reviews identified in the original proceeding.29 Whether a determination has a connection to the DSB recommendations and rulings is not sufficient to bring that determination within the scope of an Article 21.5 proceeding.
-As the Appellate Body noted in US - Softwood Lumber CVD Final (Article 21.5), "not . . . every assessment review will necessarily fall within the jurisdiction of an Article 21.5 panel."30 Indeed, the Appellate Body stated that not every measure that has "some connection with," "could have an impact on," or could "possibly undermine" a measure taken to comply may be scrutinized in an Article 21.5 proceeding.31 "Indeed, such an approach would be too sweeping."32 - In the Softwood Lumber dispute, Commerce issued a Section 129 determination to implement the DSB's recommendations and rulings regarding a particular type of methodology.
-Commerce also issued its determination from the first administrative review, which was effective ten days after the Section 129 determination became effective.
-The Appellate Body found it significant that the United States acknowledged that the "methodology used by USDOC in the First Assessment Review was adopted 'in view of' the recommendations and rulings of the
+20. The EC further maintains that the subsequent determinations listed in its annex to its Article 21.5 panel request are measures taken to comply, and are thus within the scope of this proceeding.

+21. The EC has asserted that these determinations are "closely connected" to the original investigations and administrative reviews identified in the original proceeding.
+Whether a determination has a connection to the DSB recommendations and rulings is not sufficient to bring that determination within the scope of an Article 21.5 proceeding.
+As the Appellate Body stated, not every measure that has "some connection with," "could have an impact on," or could "possibly undermine" a measure taken to comply may be scrutinized in an Article 21.5 proceeding.